Food Allergy - Frequently Asked Questions

 What is the accuracy and reliability of food allergy test？

-- Our partner laboratory using Enzyme-Linked Immunosorbent Assay, ELISA, to test for the levels of IgE and IgG antibodies for at least 96 and 184 foods respectively
+- Our partner laboratory using Enzyme-Linked Immunosorbent Assay, ELISA, to test for the levels of inflammatory antibodies for at least 96 and 184 foods respectively

 - The test is completed in the U.S.A